- Optimizely X Web Experimentation

 - Switch from the bundled snippet to the standalone snippet.

-When you set up Optimizely X, you can configure your snippet in two ways:
+When you set up Optimizely X, you can configure the Optimizely snippet in two ways:

 The bundled snippet includes both Optimizely X and Optimizely Classic.